Riparo/nougat/docs/README.md

 test = "ENV::TEST_VARIABLE::STR::HELLO NULL"
 ```

-while loading, misuzu will automatically read `TEST_VARIABLE` from `ENV` . if this variable is not contained in environment now, `HELLO NULL` would be read, finally the variable will be tried to parse as `STR` type.
+while loading, nougat will automatically read `TEST_VARIABLE` from `ENV` . if this variable is not contained in environment now, `HELLO NULL` would be read, finally the variable will be tried to parse as `STR` type.

 apparently, there is a pattern that loading variable from environment, which is `ENV::{ENVIRONMENT_VARIABLE_NAME}::{EXPECTATIVE_TYPE}::{DEFAULT_VALUE}`. if the value of one parameter in configuration file is matched on this pattern, it works.